HongVoDev/HongVoDev/README.md

 Hi there, I'm Hong.
 I like to build things, web apps, APIs, software.

-Here's a Lord of the Ring style website to learn more about me: https://voworlds.com (that I made from scratch, from 3D modeling to font-end reactjs)
+I made a fun website with Lord of The Ring 3D models: https://voworlds.com (using blender and reactjs)

 Connect with me through:
 * [My LinkedIn](https://linkedin.com/in/hongvodev)